Total Gas and Power

 Deemed rates apply to customers that move into premises where Total Gas and Power is already the supplier.
 These rates will remain in effect until a customer signs a new contract with Total Gas and Power or switches business energy providers.

 As out of contract rates are usually more expensive than other options on the market, we recommend switching suppliers or agreeing to a new plan with Total Gas and Power as soon as possible.
-You can contact a Selectra business energy expert on 020 3318 3633 or request a free callback now to learn more about switching your business energy.
+You can contact a Selectra business energy expert on 020 3318 3633 or get a free personalised quote just by filling in a few details.

 Total Gas and Power Standard Variable Tariff